Zulhaditya/virtual-mouse/README.md

 ## Acknowledgements

-- This project was inspired by the [MediaPipe](https://developers.google.com/mediapipe/)documentation on the official website.
+- This project was inspired by the [MediaPipe](https://developers.google.com/mediapipe/) documentation on the official website.

 ## Contact